 Ethicon has appointed a Health Care Compliance Committee.
 The committee is comprised of the company’s Health Care Compliance Officer and members of the company’s management team.
 The Health Care Compliance Committee is the Health Care Compliance leadership team.
 Ethicon has also established a Board level oversight committee.

-Ethicon has a biannual Health Care Compliance training process that includes testing and annual certification of appropriate employees.
-New associates received training at the time of hire and bi-annually thereafter.
+Ethicon has an annual Health Care Compliance training process that includes testing and annual certification of appropriate employees.
 The training covers applicable guidelines governing our compliance program.
-Employees are also trained on the consequences of failure to comply with the requirements of the company’s compliance program.
+Employees are also trained on the consequences of failure to comply with the requirements of Ethicon's compliance program.